 Consistency is key

-There’s a reason you can recognise a brand by the lettering used in an advertisement or by a set of colours used in a shop window.
-Consistency.
-A good brand decides on and then uses the same colour palette and font across all marketing materials, including packaging, their website design and social content.
-There is no right or wrong answer when it comes to colour selection or font but there are certain guidelines you should try follow to ensure that you get the best possible results.
+There’s a reason you can recognise a brand by the lettering used in an advertisement or by a set of colours used in a shop window: consistency.
+A good brand decides on and then uses the same colour palette and font across all marketing materials, including brand merchandise packaging, website design and social content.
+There is no right or wrong answer when it comes to colour selection or font but there are certain guidelines you should try to follow to ensure that you get the best possible results.

 Color and contrast